asori0113/Instagram_Replica/README.md

-This repository replicates an instagram program using linked list as well as different sorting algorthms using linked lists designed to be efficient with time and space complexity
+This repository replicates an instagram program using linked list as well as different sorting algorthms using linked lists designed to be efficient with time and space complexity.
+It also shows use of polymorphism, encapsulation as well as real world CS application